 1. Pray for a good harvest

 It is easy to imagine that ancient people significantly relied on the result of harvest every year to maintain their lives.
-Once severe natural disasters occurred, it could cause serious damage to crops and farm products, which eventually threaten their lives.
-To prevent these situations, people carried out festivals to pray to the deity of harvest for a steady, great harvest for the year.
-The famous festival with this purpose is Kinen-sai which is held in Ise Grand Shrine.
-These festivals are held in early spring before the farming season, and other festivals to appreciate the year’s harvest are held in autumn, which are known as Niiname-sai.
+Once severe natural disasters occur, it could cause serious damage to crops and farm products, which eventually threaten their lives.
+To prevent these situations, people carried out festivals to pray to the deity of harvest for a steady and great harvest for the year.
+The famous festival with this purpose is Kinen-sai which is held at Ise Grand Shrine in February.
+Other festivals to appreciate the year’s harvest are held in autumn, which are known as Niiname-sai.

 2. Ward off the evil spirits, disaster and plague

 Especially during summer, festivals are held to ward off any bad influences throughout the country.
-Often plague was spread, people suffered from typhoons and flood, and their farm received damages from insects in summer.
-People believed these damages as divine punishments and started the festivals to propitiate the deities.
-The most famous festivals are the Gion Festival in Kyoto and the Tenjin Festival in Osaka.
+Often plague was spread, people suffered from typhoons and flood, and their farm was damaged by pest insects in summer.
+People believed these damages were caused as divine punishments and started the festivals to propitiate the deities.
+The most famous festivals based on this purpose are the Gion Festival in Kyoto and the Tenjin Festival in Osaka.

 3. Serve as a memorial service for ancestors